Why does Microsoft record my voice data?

 Why can’t I see all of my voice data on the privacy dashboard?

-When you use your Microsoft account to sign in to apps that use Microsoft speech services, any voice data that does not contain personally identifiable information will be collected and associated with your account and appear on the privacy dashboard.
+When you use your Microsoft account to sign in to apps that use Microsoft speech services, any voice data collected and associated with your account will appear on the privacy dashboard.
 Other voice-enabled features such as Translator might collect your voice data to enable continued feature functionality and improvement, but such voice data is not associated with your Microsoft account.
 Likewise, if you’re not signed in to a voice-enabled product with your Microsoft account, your voice data might still be collected and stored, but it won’t be associated with your Microsoft account and will not be viewable on the privacy dashboard.